Site icon Bia review

 Troubleshooting Steps:

-1. Remove Screen Protector: If you have a screen protector, try removing it to see if the issue resolves.
+Remove Screen Protector: For the screen protector, try taking it off or out to see if the issue is resolved.

-2. Restart the Device: Perform a soft reboot to refresh the system.
+Restart Device: Do a soft reboot to refresh the memory and the system.

-3. Check for Physical Damage: Inspect the screen for cracks or other damage and consult a technician if needed.
+Check for Physical Damage: Examine the existence of crack lines or any other types of damage on the reading screen and consult a technician if needed.

 Advanced Troubleshooting and Solutions